 A report on the situation of displaced Ukrainian Women Artisans in Poland based on a desk search, qualitative analysis of interviews conducted on the ground in Poland and survey analysis

 A set of recommendations for Nest and the European and international communities related to the

 · specific barriers and challenges met by these women

-Read the first Sciences Po Team Blog of 2023:
+Read the Sciences Po Student Team Blog:

 "February, 24, 2023 will mark one year from the beginning of the Russian invasion of Ukraine and pursuant war which has resulted in a catastrophic loss of life and the displacement of over 8 million Ukrainians to Europe, the majority (87%) of whom are women and children.
 Studies show that women often hold much of the cultural heritage and knowledge in a given culture.
 In these times of war, where not only Ukrainian territory but also Ukrainian national identity is under attack, we want to understand how women artisans now make sense of their work..."

 The Sciences Po Research presents their Study and Photo Gallery Exhibition on May 9, 2023